axibase/atsd/rule-engine/notifications/custom-zendesk.md

 The `Endpoint URL` may look as follows: `https://axibase.zendesk.com/api/v2/requests/${request_id}.json`

 Keep the `${request_id}` placeholder in the URL path so that the request id is customizable in the rule editor.
-This allows you to add comments to different requests using the same web notification.
+This allows you to add comments to different requests using the same webhook.

 Enter the Zendesk user name into the `Username` field and the password into the `Password` field.